 I don’t feel like adding anything more, but have to wrap up

-So it’s been quite the process, to adjust to the knowledge of a personal God.
+So it’s been quite the process, to adjust to the knowledge of a personal God and His grace none of us deserve.
 More is demanded of me, and the stakes are higher, but offsetting all that is the utter meaningfulness Jesus brings.